Nailim/plan9-rchistory/README.md

 Run *hist* command to print out the commands used in this terminal window.
 By default, it parses and prints history from the current terminal window (local history).
 To include history saved from all terminal windows (global history) use "-g" flag.
 To print out only global history, use "-G" flag.

-If grepping trough hist output is too much of a hassle, add a wrapper function to your profile:
+If grepping through hist output is too much of a hassle, add a wrapper function to your profile:

 `fn h { if(test $#* '=' 0) hist -G; if not hist -G | grep $* }`

 **savehist**

-Run *savehist* command to parse and save current local history to global history, located in $home/lib/rchistory file.
+Run *savehist* command to parse and save the current local history to the global history, located in the $home/lib/rchistory file.

 Define a *quit* function to save and exit the current terminal window by defining the following rc function in your user profile: